GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc-firewall/README.md

 This is an example of how to define custom rules, with a sample rule allowing open ingress for the NTP protocol to instances with the `ntp-svc` tag.

+Some implicit defaults are used in the rules variable types and can be controlled by explicitly setting specific attributes:

+- action is controlled via the `deny` attribute which defaults to `true` for egress and `false` for ingress
+- priority defaults to `1000`
+- destination ranges (for egress) and source ranges (for ingress) default to `["0.0.0.0/0"]` if not explicitly set
+- rules default to all protocols if not set

 ```hcl
 module "firewall" {
   source     = "./fabric/modules/net-vpc-firewall"